esprit-dev/homebridge-dummy/README.md

 - `sensor.timerControlled` - If true, sensor will be activated if accessory is reset by timer but not if it is reset manually

 - `temperatureUnits` - Units to use for thermostats, either 'C' or 'F'

-- `fade` — If true, dimmer lightbulbs will fade gradually over the specified time interval. *Requires `timer` to be defined.

 - `defaultOn` — Initial value.
 Default _ON_ = true, default _OFF_ = false